ankush0303/ankush0303.github.io/_pages/about.md

 * I like to play cricket, table-tennis and chess.
 Moreover, I like to explore different cultures (and cuisines) and have a fine understanding of the German language.
 I was also a cadet of the National Cadet Corps (NCC) and attended their Annual Training Camp.

 # Updates
+* <b>August, 2020:</b> Recieved the Institute Technical Special Mention for contributing to the technical sphere of IIT Bombay through my affiliation with the IITB Mars Rover Team
 * <b>March, 2020:</b> Journal paper titled ["Generalized Fractional Ambiguity Function and Its Applications"](http://ameyanjarlekar.github.io/files/GFAF.pdf) was accepted to Circuits, Systems and Signal Processing, Springer [(CSSP)](https://www.springer.com/journal/34).
 * <b>February, 2020:</b> Presented the poster of the paper titled ["Generalized Fractional Matched Filtering and Its Applications"](http://ameyanjarlekar.github.io/files/NCC_poster.pdf) at National Conference on Communications, 2020. [(NCC 2020)](http://www.ncc2020.iitkgp.ac.in/).
 * <b>February, 2020:</b> Paper titled ["Generalized Fractional Matched Filtering and Its Applications"](http://ameyanjarlekar.github.io/files/GFMF.pdf) was accepted to National Conference on Communications, 2020. [(NCC 2020)](http://www.ncc2020.iitkgp.ac.in/).